marinasundstrom/item-catalog/README.md

 ## Introduction

 Multi-platform app, with Web backend and API.
+Written entirely in .NET.

-App can be compiled for iOS, macOS, Android, Windows.
+App can be compiled to run on iOS, macOS, Android, or Windows.

 Contains a WebApi.
 Uses SQL Server and emulated Azure Blob Storage out of box.
 Also Nginx.